How to Teach Times Tables So Pupils Learn Instant Recall From KS1 To KS2

 - Achieving the goal of instant times tables recall

-- 10 tips for effectively teaching times tables
+- 10 fun tips for teaching times tables effectivel

 Why do we teach children times tables in primary school?